cahcblr/cahcblr.github.io/p72_rni.md

 |:-:|:------------:|
 | ![Shankar](../assets/shankar-2025.jpg)<br>**Shankar&nbsp;Rajaraman**, Director of CAHC |

 Dr Shankar Rajaraman is a MBBS graduate with a postgraduate degree in psychiatry, a researcher in Indian Knowledge Systems, and a Sanskrit poet and translator by passion.
-He is a recipient of the prestigious Badarayan Vyas Samman from the President of India for his contribution to Sanskrit language and literature.
+He is a recipient of the prestigious Maharshi Badrayan Vyas Samman from the President of India for his contribution to Sanskrit language and literature.

 His Citranaiṣadham is the first full-fledged Gomūtrikā kāvya in the history of Sanskrit literature.
 His PhD, in psychology from the National Institute of Advanced Studies (NIAS), was on a topic that bridged the psychology of self-conscious emotions and Sanskrit poetics.
 He has penned several original works in Sanskrit.
-His interests include Sanskrit poetry, particularly Citrakāvya, Sanskrit poetics, leadership studies under IKS, psychology of emotions, and translating works from Sanskrit to English and vice versa.
+His interests include Sanskrit poetry, particularly Citrakāvya, Sanskrit poetics, leadership studies under IKS, psychology of emotions, and translating works between Sanskrit, Kannada, and English.

 ---
 <!-- ---